Crawl Workflow Settings¶

 Waits on the page after initial HTML page load for a set number of seconds prior to moving on to next steps such as link extraction and behaviors.
 Can be useful with pages that are slow to load page contents.

-Behavior Timeout¶
+Behavior Limit¶

 Delay Before Next Page¶